Developments and Further Applications of Ephemeral Data Derived Potentials: Implementation and Practical Use

 \subsection{Running Calculations with EDDPs}

+Table~\ref{tab:eddp_codes} summarises the different codes which use the EDDPs to carry out different types of atomistic calculations.
 The EDDPs' original purpose, structure prediction, is enabled by \texttt{repose}, which performs local structural optimisation of atomic configurations and is interfaced with the AIRSS package.
 In addition, the EDDP suite of codes supports phonon calculations based on the finite differences method~\cite{Tomeu-finite-differences} through \texttt{wobble}, which calculates the vibrational energy, as well as phonon dispersions and densities of states.
 MD simulations are performed using \texttt{ramble}, as well as through a LAMMPS~\cite{Lammps} interface.
 These codes interact with the neural network via the \texttt{ddp} module, see figure \ref{fig:eddp_codes_flowchart}.

 \texttt{repose}, \texttt{wobble}, and \texttt{ramble} are \texttt{Fortran} codes, supplied by the EDDP package.
 They are not fully-featured packages, but rather designed to be workhorses which carry out basic tasks and can easily be integrated into more complex workflows.
 The EDDP-enabled version of LAMMPS permits a wider range of dynamical simulations to be conducted.
 The EDDPs are implemented through a new `pair-style' and currently permit OpenMP parallelisation over a single node.
 Melting point calculations for lead (see Sec. \ref{sec:lead_phase_diagram}) have been computed separately and validated between LAMMPS and \texttt{ramble}.